synw/django-mqueue/README.md

 :pencil2: Note: no migration is needed for an existing model, just plug and play.

+To record also every save of a model instance replace `MonitoredModel` by `HighlyMonitoredModel`

 ### Settings

 **Event classes**: you can define your custom set of event classes and the corresponding css classes to